owenmcateer/FlipDots/README.md

 Make sure you have set your convertor type as shown above.

 Set `config_cast` to `true` to cast data.
-Set `config_canvasW` to the total pixel width of you display.
-Set `config_canvasH` to the total pixel height of you display.

 Next set the FlipDot panels and display settings [config.pde](./FlipDot/config.pde).
 For a Single 28x14 panel you can leave config.pde as it is.
 Add a config line for each FlipDot panel you have: